-In 2010, a young Islamic man from Pakistan, belonging to a conservative, politically active and wealthy family, travelled to the UK to study at university.
-Here he fell in love with a young Sikh lady from India and the dynamic of their lives changed irreversibly in the most challenging ways, leading them to seek support at CPSL Mind.
-Their identities have been kept anonymous in this piece to protect their safety.
+In 2010, a young man travelled to the UK to study at university.
+Here he fell in love with a young lady and the dynamic of their lives changed irreversibly in the most challenging ways.

-Once their student visas expired the couple faced deportation which would almost certainly have resulted in being killed in their home countries.
-By this point they also had a young child together and a struggle to stay in the UK ensued as they sought to obtain leave to remain.
+Once their studies finished the couple faced deportation and a real danger to life in returning to their home countries.
+By this point they had a young child together and a struggle to stay in the UK ensued as they sought to obtain leave to remain.

-The stress, anxiety and depression caused physical symptoms including fainting and being unable to walk or sleep and it was only for each other and their children that they were able to carry on – “I was depressed, my family were the only thing that kept me going.”
+Unable to work due to their status in the UK they faced the constant prospect of deportation for almost 7 years, rent and food was a huge struggle and the couple faced huge amounts of hate and discrimination.
+All of this led to years of moving from home to home, the stress, anxiety and depression causing physical symptoms including fainting and being unable to walk or sleep.
+It was only because of each other and their children that they were able to carry on – “I was depressed, my family were the only thing that kept me going.”

 This year, in 2019, the couple finally received the news they were hoping for – they have been granted leave to remain in the UK.
-The first two people they told about this news were the staff at CPSL Mind who supported them.
+The first two people they told about this news were our staff who supported them.
 “We will always remember CPSL Mind and how they helped change our lives.”

 This is a huge step which will allow them to work and start building their life together in the UK.
 After nearly 10 years of struggling, their perseverance and spirit has paid off and we wish them all the best with their lives together.